sanjanasathiyavanthan/terraform-first-project/README.md

 This is my first Terraform project.
-I had used ChatGPT to help me create a prompt